 For example, if a user is watching a video with a friend and wants to order take-out while watching a movie on Apple TV+, they can use the home gesture, go to DoorDash, and order the food.
 This can be done while still watching the movie in Picture-in-Picture.

-During the call, when out of the FaceTime screen, controls will be available by clicking the green SharePlay icon at the top of the screen.
-Controls include a Messaging button, Mute button, video enable/disable button, and a SharePlay enable/disable button.
+During the SharePlay session, controls will be available by clicking the green SharePlay icon at the top of the screen.
+Controls include a Messaging button, a mute button, a video enable/disable button, and a SharePlay enable/disable button.

 The feature will allow users to browse various apps together.
 For example, a user could browse with a future roommate over FaceTime to find a new apartment on Zillow or Zumper.